-A typical online ad campaign emits 5.4 tons of carbon (source: Good-Loop) - almost a half of what a U.K. consumer generates every year (source: Good-Loop), while 1M video impressions have the same carbon footprint as someone flying from Boston to London and back (source: Scope3).
+A typical online ad campaign emits 5.4 tons of carbon(source: Good-Loop) - around a third of what a U.S. consumer generates every year (source: Good-Loop), while 1M video impressions has the same carbon footprint as someone flying from Boston to London and back (source: Scope3).